julumaee/autonomous-tractor-safety-system/README.md

         - Position
             - x, y and z in meters
         - Speed
+            - Not used in Version 0, but can be utilized later
         - Header
             - Timestamp
             - Target_ID
         - Distance
             - Calculated from the position points, based on basic trigonometry
-- Publishes radar data in the ROS topic “/radar_detections”
+- Publishes radar data into ROS topic “/radar_detections”
 ### Fusion node
 - Subscribes to topics “/camera_detections” and “/radar_detections”
 - Performs sensor fusion for camera and radar
-- Publishes the processed detections in the ROS topic “/fused_detections”
+- Publishes the processed detections into ROS topic “/fused_detections”
 ### AgOpenGPS node
 - Communication from AgOpenGPS to ROS2
 - Translates the AgOpenGPS messages to ROS messages
 - Publishes in the ROS topic “/control/agopen”
-- NOT IMPLEMENTED YET!
+- Not implemented in Version 0
 ### Tractor control node
-- Sends control signals to the tractor through CAN
 - Subscribes to the ROS topic “/control”
-- NOT IMPLEMENTED YET!
+- Sends control signals to the tractor through CAN (ISOBUS)
+    - Not implemented in Version 0
 ### Safety monitor node
 - Includes a state machine for controlling tractor speed
     - States: